-identified Walsh source of his information as a former CIA employee.
+Walsh identified revolutionary force once it source of his information as a former CIA employee.
 He quoted Lawrence R. Houston, described as the CIA official receiving the underworld information, declining to confirm or deny the account.

-The Bee said two of the four mobsters involved with He said the hoodlums had the CIA in the Bay of Pigs are still alive.
+The Bee said two of the four mobsters involved with the CIA in the Bay of Pigs helped CIA set it up are still alive.

-It said one is Russell Bufalino, 71, described as a still active northeastern Pennsylvania Mafia boss, and the other is George Levine, also known as George Lewis, described as an overseer of Mafia gambling interesis in pre-Castro Cuba.
-The Bee said he is reportedly living in Coral Gables.
-Fla.
+It said one is Russell Bufalino, 71, described as a still active northeastern Pennsylvania Mafia boss, and the other is George Levine, also known as George Lewis, described as an overseer of Mafia gambling interests in pre-Castro Cuba.
+The Bee said he is reportedly living in Coral Gables, Fla.

-The other two were James Phimeri, identified as a former Mafia hijacker, labor racketeer and garment district strongman, and Salvatore Granello, identified as a Mafia extortionist and gambler.
+The other two were James Plumeri, identified as a former Mafia hijacker, labor racketeer and garment district strongman, and Salva-tore Granello, identified as a Mafia extortionist and gambler.
 Both were victims several years ago of unrelated gangland executions, Walsh wrote.